marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

         * You will appreciate that without NumPy, Python would NOT be a very useful language for science or data analysis.
         * You will be introduced to Numba as another method to accelerate code.
         * You will discuss the pitfall of unecessary code optimization.
-        * YOu will be able to plot data for visualization.
+        * You will be able to visualize data with basic plots in 2 or 3 dimensions.
     * *Homework (10 pts):*
         * homework-Jan-23-numpy.ipynb (due *before* midnight Jan-30-R)
     * *Data Sets:*
         * Any multi-dimensional data?
 Perhaps several examples?
-* Jan-28-T: **Random Walk Lab - simulating molecular diffusion as a consequence of randomness.
-Also basic 3D plotting.**
+* Jan-28-T: **Pseudocode and Random Walk Lab - simulating molecular diffusion as a consequence of randomness.**
     * *Objectives:*
+        * You will practice translating algorithms/word problems --> pseudo code --> code.
+        * You will explore the benefits of using comments and variable names to enhance code readability with your fellow students.
         * You will be able to generate random numbers.
-        * You will be able to plot data points in 2 or 3 dimensions.
         * You will apply everything you've learned up to this point to simulate random walks in various dimensions and visualize them.
         * You will appreciate the role of randomness in molecular diffusion.
     * *Homework (20 pts):*